rphadol/neighborhoodMap/README.md

 Layout is handled via Bootstrap

 # To Run:
-download the repo's, open index.html in any browser of your choice.
+download the repo, open index.html in any browser of your choice.